-CONTEST INFORMATION \$100 in prizes EVERY MONTH FOR A YEAR!
+CONTEST INFORMATION Up to \$100 in art supplies available EVERY MONTH!

 Are you an ARTIST?
 Show us your work!
-Send your favourite pages once they are coloured, or send us new drawings for our next edition!
+Send your best pages once they are coloured, or send new line drawings for our next edition!

-EVERY MONTH FOR A YEAR starting July 15, 2018 HepCBC offers:
+EVERY MONTH starting July 15, 2018 HepCBC has offered:

-- \$50 in the form of art supplies for the BEST COLOURED PAGE from this colouring book edition...AND... - \$50 in the form of art supplies for the BEST NEW BLACK/WHITE DRAWING with your suggested words to go along with it (words can be from this book, or new words from you).
-Do not write the words on your drawing (write on separate paper), and do not draw a frame around your work, thanks.

-We will use the best black/white drawings in our next edition.
-If your drawing is included, we will acknowledge you as the artist if you wish.
+- \$50 worth of art supplies for the BEST COLOURED PAGE from this colouring book edition.
+We may use this in a poster...AND... - \$50 worth of art supplies for the BEST NEW BLACK/WHITE DRAWING: - For B/W drawings, use uniform, thick black lines. - Leave lots of white space for people to colour in. - Do not draw a frame around the picture. - Include a suggested caption for your picture (words from this book, or new words from you) on a separate page. - We will use the best black/white drawings in our next edition.
+If your drawing is included, we will acknowledge you as the artist if you grant permission.